kusoroadeolu/discrete-structures/src/settheory/README.md

 QuerySet<Integer> b = new QuerySet<>(List.of(3, 4, 5));
 a.union(b); // {1, 2, 3, 4, 5}
 ```
-*Note: Union is mutable and modifies the original set.*

 **Intersection** - Returns elements that exist in both sets.
 ```java